kzryzstof/2025-advent-of-code/day_2/README.md

 The executable entrypoint is `day_2/cmd/main.go` and the flow is:

 1. **Read input file path** from the command‑line arguments.
-2. **Set up a ranges parser** that reads the file and turns each `A-B` fragment into a `Range` (`From` and `To` products).
+2. **Use the ranges parser** to read the file and turn each `A-B` fragment into a `Range` (`From` and `To` products), returning a slice of ranges.
-3. **Set up a ranges processor** that listens on a ranges channel and, for each range, enumerates the product IDs and checks each for validity.
-4. Run the parser and processor concurrently using a `sync.WaitGroup`:
-   - The parser streams parsed `Range` values into a channel.
+3. Call the application helper `FindInvalidProductIds(ranges)` to:
+   - Walk every range.
+   - Enumerate each product ID in that range.
+   - Check if the ID is invalid (made of a smaller repeated digit pattern).
-   - The processor consumes from that channel and collects invalid product IDs.
+   - Accumulate the sum of all invalid IDs.
-5. Wait for all goroutines to finish, then print:
+4. Print:
    - `Sum of all the invalid product IDs found in <rangesCount> ranges: <total>`

 ## Packages and responsibilities